Lossless compression: Multimedia

 These techniques take advantage of the specific characteristics of images such as the common phenomenon of contiguous 2-D areas of similar tones.
 Every pixel but the first is replaced by the difference to its left neighbor.
 This leads to small values having a much higher probability than large values.
 This is often also applied to sound files, and can compress files that contain mostly low frequencies and low volumes.
 For images, this step can be repeated by taking the difference to the top pixel, and then in videos, the difference to the pixel in the next frame can be taken.

-A hierarchical version of this technique takes neighboring pairs of data points, stores their difference and sum, and on a higher level with lower resolution continues with the sums.
-This is called discrete wavelet transform.
-JPEG2000 additionally uses data points from other pairs and multiplication factors to mix them into the difference.
-These factors must be integers, so that the result is an integer under all circumstances.
-So the values are increased, increasing file size, but hopefully the distribution of values is more peaked.

 The adaptive encoding uses the probabilities from the previous sample in sound encoding, from the left and upper pixel in image encoding, and additionally from the previous frame in video encoding.
 In the wavelet transformation, the probabilities are also passed through the hierarchy.

 Historical legal issues

 Many of these methods are implemented in open-source and proprietary tools, particularly LZW and its variants.
 Some algorithms are patented in the United States and other countries and their legal usage requires licensing by the patent holder.
 Because of patents on certain kinds of LZW compression, and in particular licensing practices by patent holder Unisys that many developers considered abusive, some open source proponents encouraged people to avoid using the Graphics Interchange Format (GIF) for compressing still image files in favor of Portable Network Graphics (PNG), which combines the LZ77-based deflate algorithm with a selection of domain-specific prediction filters.
 However, the patents on LZW expired on June 20, 2003.

 Many of the lossless compression techniques used for text also work reasonably well for indexed images, but there are other techniques that do not work for typical text that are useful for some images (particularly simple bitmaps), and other techniques that take advantage of the specific characteristics of images (such as the common phenomenon of contiguous 2-D areas of similar tones, and the fact that color images usually have a preponderance of a limited range of colors out of those representable in the color space).